Tangle contact homology: Tangle contact homology and gluing formulas

 \subsection{Knot contact homology for links}

 In this section we extend the definition of the fully non-commutative knot contact homology to a family of such homologies, depending on a choice of a handle decomposition $h$ of a small cotangent neighborhood of the unit conormal torus in $ST^\ast \R^3$.
-For certain choices of $h$ this definition recovers the Ekholm--Etnyre--Ng--Sullivan fully non-commutative knot contact homology defined in \cite{ekholm2013knot,cieliebak2017knot,ekholm2018a}. \begin{dfn}[Knot contact homology for links] Let $K \subset \R^3$ be a link.
-Define
+For certain choices of $h$ this definition recovers the Ekholm--Etnyre--Ng--Sullivan fully non-commutative knot contact homology defined in \cite{ekholm2013knot,cieliebak2017knot,ekholm2018a}.